Chixide1/Resume-Page/README.md

 ## Frontend

-- The front-end is a static website coded in HTML, CSS & javascript.
+- The front-end is a static website coded in HTML, CSS & Javascript.
 I used a template provided by [Ceevee](https://www.styleshout.com/free-templates/ceevee/) and amended it to showcase my personal profile & relevant details.

-- In addition, there is also a visitor counter that shows how many times the webpage has been accessed via a javascript API call to Azure Functions.
+- In addition, there is also a visitor counter element that shows how many times the webpage has been accessed which is updated via a Javascript API call to Azure Functions.
+This gets activated everytime the webpage is fully rendered.

 - The code is hosted within an Azure Storage account blob using the **Static Website** capability that can be enabled and allows static content to be served from an endpoint.